JuliaNonconvex/Nonconvex.jl/README.md

 This package implements and wraps a number of nonconvex constrained optimization algorithms and packages making use of automatic differentiation.
 The following algorithms are implemented:
 - `MMA87`: the original method of moving asymptotes
 - `MMA02`: the globally convergent method of moving asymptotes
-- `AugLag`: a first-order augmented Lagrangian algorithm

-The method of moving asymptotes algorithms' were generalized to handle infinite variable bounds.
-The augmented Lagrangian implementation may need fine tuning so use with care.
-In the augmented Lagrangian implementation, a block constraint can be handled efficiently by defining a custom adjoint rule for the block constraint using `ChainRulesCore.jl`.
-This custom adjoint will be picked up by `Nonconvex.jl` when calculating the gradient of the augmented Lagrangian.

 The following packages are wrapped:
 - `IpoptAlg`: a wrapper around Ipopt.jl
 - `NLoptAlg`: a wrapper around NLopt.jl
-- `PercivalAlg`: a wrapper around Percival.jl
+- `AugLag`: a wrapper around Percival.jl which implements a first-order augmented Lagrangian algorithm

+The method of moving asymptotes algorithms' were generalized to handle infinite variable bounds.
+In the augmented Lagrangian algorithm, a block constraint can be handled efficiently by defining a custom adjoint rule for the block constraint using `ChainRulesCore.jl`.
+This custom adjoint will be picked up by `Nonconvex.jl` when calculating the gradient of the augmented Lagrangian.

 # Example